BILLET / HOUSING FAMILY INFORMATION

 The bottom line is that housing a hockey player should be a great experience for both your family and the player!
 We are looking for families to provide a comfortable living environment for our players as they transition away from their parents’ homes for the first time in their young lives.
 Our coaching staff will be in constant contact with you throughout the season to make sure everything is going well.

-If interested in becoming a housing family, please fill out the ‘Housing Family Application’ form below and send to Wild Assistant Coach Chris Clark at the Wild office.
-If you have more questions about becoming a housing family, please feel free to contact Coach Clark at the Wild office: 509-888-7825 or email him at [email protected].
+If interested in becoming a housing family, please fill out the ‘Housing Family Application’ form below and send to Wild Head Coach Chris Clark at the Wild office.
+If you have more questions about becoming a housing family, please feel free to contact Coach Clark or Development Teams coach Kyle Brodie at the Wild office: 509-888-7825 or email them at firstname.lastname@example.org or email@example.com.

-Thank you for your consideration and for your support of the Wenatchee Wild.
+Thank you for your consideration and for your support of the Wenatchee Wild, Wenatchee Wolves, and Wenatchee Wilderness.
 We look forward to seeing all of you very soon!